michellejm/ConflictUrbanism_LanguageJustice/Tutorials/Tutorial_8_Leaflet.md

 3. Download [jQuery](http://code.jquery.com/jquery-2.1.1.min.js).
 (If using Firefox, copy/paste the code into a text editor and save it in the js folder as jquery-2.1.1.min.js).
 If using Safari or Chrome, just save the file in the js folder.
 If you use javascript, and would prefer to work with the [jQuery](http://jquery.com/download/) site, be sure to make a note of which version you downloaded.
 The examples here use 2.1.1
 4. Download the [font awesome library](http://fontawesome.io/) Move the entire fontawesome folder into your **css** folder.
-5. Download the leaflet-font awesome extension files.
+5. Download the [leaflet-font awesome extension files] from the dist folder of this [GitHub Repository]((https://github.com/lvoogdt/Leaflet.awesome-markers).
 You need BOTH the css and the js file (the js can be the min file or the regular one).
 Save these in their respective files (css and js).
 6. Make an empty html file and save it in the leafletmap folder (not in a subfolder).
 I call this file "index.html" because it is convention in web development and the index file is loaded first from a directory.

 Your directory should look like this: